elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >     sar
 >
 >
-> **sar** (System Activity Reporter) collects and reports information about today&#8217;s system activity so far.
-The default output covers today&#8217;s CPU utilization at ten minute intervals from the beginning of the day:
+> **sar** (System Activity Reporter) collects and reports information about today's system activity so far.
+The default output covers today's CPU utilization at ten minute intervals from the beginning of the day:
 >
 >     12:00:01 AM CPU %user %nice %system %iowait %steal %idle
 >     12:10:01 AM all 0.10 0.00 0.15 2.96 0.00 96.79